- Software Download

 - The only other two items to remove will be the Sierra Chart Icon on your desktop and the shortcuts to Sierra Chart on the Windows Start menu.
 You simply need to right-click on those and select Delete on the menu to remove them.

 Sierra Chart does not support un-installation through the windows Programs and Features control panel page.
-There simply is no need for this complex method to uninstall.
 Additionally, that does not provide a clear and direct method to uninstall a program.
 Often trying to uninstall a program through that interface simply fails because you are asked for a disk or a location to the un-installer to proceed with the un-installation, which you may not even have or may not even make any sense for the particular task you are trying to accomplish.

 We try to be as independent as possible from design flaws and problems in the Windows operating system and keep only to the basics for reliability and ease of use.